 This course is only available for students in the BA Urban Studies programme.
 Students need to have passed Introduction to Methodology.

-In this course students’ knowledge of probability theory will be refreshed, and applied to the statistical tests used most frequently in urban studies and other disciplines.
+In this course students’ knowledge of probability theory will be refreshed and applied to the statistical tests used most frequently in urban studies and other disciplines.
 The aim is for students to understand the following concepts: sampling distribution; statistical reliability; hypothesis testing; the principles and procedures for the various significance tests.
-Students should be able to select, perform, and report the appropriate test in a given situation.
+Students should be able to select, perform, and report the results of an appropriate test.
 Students will acquire skills in working with statistical software used for these tests.

 Introduction to inferential statistical procedures by examining the general theory of hypothesis testing and describing specific concepts as they apply to all hypothesis tests.

 Introduction to the concept of probability, its rules, and applications.

 Introduction of the chi-square test for testing hypotheses using categorical, count, or frequency data.

 Introduction of the t-test for testing hypotheses about means and proportions for one-sample designs.